Market Recap: July 1, 2026, The Day in Numbers

 top_contract.3 AS top_contract_type,

-top_contract.4 AS top_contract_expiry,
+top_contract.4 AS top_contract_volume,

-round(top_contract.7, 3) AS top_contract_avg_price,
+round(top_contract.5, 3) AS top_contract_avg_price,

-round(top_contract.2 - spy_regular_close, 2) AS top_strike_minus_spy_close
+round(top_contract.2 - spy_regular_close, 2) AS top_strike_minus_spy_close,

 FROM global_markets.options_trades

-WHERE sip_timestamp >= '2026-07-01 00:00:00' AND sip_timestamp < '2026-07-02 00:00:00'Options traded 68.46 million contracts across 11.22 million prints — calls 58.6% of volume, same-day expiries 33.5%.
-The busiest single contract was the same-day SPY $748 call — 878947 contracts at an average $0.707 premium, SPY's close landing 2.31 dollars below the strike: out of the money, as Tuesday's was.
-No contract with a Friday, July 3 expiration code printed all day (0 prints) — the market is closed that Friday — while the Thursday weekly carried 14.43 million contracts.
+WHERE sip_timestamp >= '2026-07-01 00:00:00' AND sip_timestamp < '2026-07-02 00:00:00'Options traded 68.46 million contracts across 11.22 million prints, calls 58.6% of volume, same-day expiries 33.5%.
+Nobody was hedging the index: 0.71 puts per call market-wide, and of SPY's 5.76 million puts only 11.6% were struck more than two percent below its 745.69 close, the far-downside strikes that pay in a crash.
+The skew sat in single names: Micron's puts outnumbered its calls (1.11 per call) while META's calls beat its puts better than two to one (0.39).
+The busiest contract was the same-day SPY $748 call, 878,947 contracts at $0.707 average, expiring 2.31 dollars out of the money, as Tuesday's did.
+No July 3 expiry printed all day (0 prints, that Friday is closed); the Thursday weekly took 14.43 million.

 Rates: drifting up, front end down

-Yields are daily closes; changes are against Tuesday, June 30.
+Yields are daily closes against June 30.

 The exact SQL behind every number